jillwurz/Music-Data-Exploration/README.md

    - Display artist information that matches the selected filters.

-# Top Tracks Comparison: Pryda vs. Eric Prydz
+# Top Tracks Comparison: Eric Prydz vs Pryda

 This project compares the top tracks of two aliases of the artist Eric Prydz: "Pryda" and "Eric Prydz."
 The comparison is done by retrieving the top tracks for each alias using the Spotify Web API, storing track information in DataFrames, and visualizing the data using a bar chart.